zKillboard/eveonlineoauth2/README.md

 Keep in mind accessTokens are only good for 20 minutes after creation.
 If your accessToken has expired, you can use the refreshToken to get a new accessToken:

     $sso->getAccessToken($refreshToken);

+**PLEASE NOTE** At the moment, the above call will return a string.
+This _WILL_ be changing soon and will be returning an Array.
+CCP will be rotating the refresh tokens at some point, and the above call will return the new refresh token as well.
+It will be up to your code to handle the new refresh token.

 ### doCall